MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-messaging-extension.md

 > [!TIP]
 > If you haven't sideloaded a Teams app before and run into issues, follow these [instructions](../build-your-first-app/build-and-run.md#4-sideload-your-app-in-teams).

-1. In Visual Studio Code, press the **F5** key to launch a Teams web client.
+1. In Visual Studio Code, select the **F5** key to launch a Teams web client.
 1. In the app install dialog, select **Add for me**.

 ## 7. Test your messaging extension